mgaman/PDUlib/README.md

 # PDUlib
 Encode/Decode PDU for sending/receiving SMS.
 ## Alphabets
-Both the default GSM 7 bit alphabet and UCS-2 16 bit alphabets are supported which means that you can, in practice, send and receive in any language you want.
+Both the default GSM 7 bit and UCS-2 16 bit alphabets are supported which means that you can, in practice, send and receive in any language you want.
 BTW Emojis can also be sent.
 The Arduino IDE does not support inserting emojis into text.
 The VS Code user should install the Emoji plugin.
-NOTE Language extensions of the GSM 7 bit alphabet e.g. Spanish are not supported yet.
-The default GSM 7 bit alphabet contains latin characters plus some letters with accents.
-Also 10 upper case Greek characters.
-To handle language extensions I need to process the SMS UDH (User Data Header) block.
-Watch this space.
+This implementation does not process the User Data Header (UDH).
+The practical implication of this is that concatenated messages or national language extensions are not supported.
 ## Target audience
 The code is written in plain C++ so it should be usable by both desktop and Arduino coders.
 # API